Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/02-Why_sequence_RNA.md

 ---
-title: "What is RNA?"
+title: "Why sequence RNA?"
 teaching: 10
 exercises: 0
 questions:
-- "Why sequence RNA?"
+- "What is RNA and why sequence it?"

 objectives:
 - "Understand what is RNA"